ABC Has A Spinoff Of 'The Middle' In The Works

-The popular ABC series The Middle might have come to an end but the network has a spinoff in the works starring Eden Sher as Sue Heck who was in her senior year of college when the series ended.
-The spinoff of The Middle would not be in the fall line-up but would be a possible midseason consideration, likely airing in February instead of September.
+The popular ABC series The Middle might have come to an end, but the network has a spinoff in the works starring Eden Sher as Sue Heck, who was in her senior year of college when the series ended.
+The spinoff of The Middle would not be in the fall line-up, but would be a possible midseason consideration, likely airing in February instead of September.

-Deadline says that Eden Sher and the original creators of The Middle, Eileen Heisler, and DeAnn Heline are in negotiations for a new sitcom based on the character of Sue Heck, and would likely be set a few years in the future (Sher is now 26).
+Deadline says that Eden Sher and the original creators of The Middle, Eileen Heisler and DeAnn Heline, are in negotiations for a new sitcom based on the character of Sue Heck, and would likely be set a few years in the future.
+Sher is now 26.
 There is no word on whether any of the original characters from the Heck family will be included.

 Some of the writers from the original series are expected to join in if the series gets picked up by ABC.
 Dialogue about the possible series started before The Middle ended, as ABC is still looking to fill the gap of working-class sitcoms left by the prior series and now by the cancellation of Roseanne.